 The final place to set the noindex value for your WordPress posts is in the Search Engine Visibility settings.
 This is a useful feature as it allows you to quickly and easily change the visibility of your entire website with just a few clicks.

 To access this, go to Settings → Reading in your WordPress dashboard.
-On this page, you will see a section called Search Engine Visibility with a checkbox labelled Discourage search engines from indexing this site.
+On this page, you will see a section called Search Engine Visibility with a checkbox labeled Discourage search engines from indexing this site.

 If this checkbox is checked, it means that your website is set to noindex, and this will apply to all of your posts and pages.
 To change this, simply uncheck the box and click the Save Changes button at the bottom of the screen.